oresmus/elm-examples/html-drag-1/README.txt

 which "Successfully generated index.html".

-To run the example, just open index.html in a browser.
+To run the example, just open index.html in a browser (locally on your own computer).
 (This is a large, self-contained html file containing a lot of js code.
 There are also ways of getting elm to put that js code in a separate file, so the html file stays small.)

+(To run it directly from this github repo, come back in a little while after I've looked up the easiest way to set that up.)